Teeskillz/Field-Trippa/README.md

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You may obtain a copy of the License

     https://www.apache.org/licenses/LICENSE-2.0